xmlking/nifi-examples/README.md

 1. Ingest logs from folders.
 2. Listen for syslogs on UDP port.
-3. Merge syslogs and drop-in logs and persist them to Solr for historical search.
+3. Merge syslogs and drop-in logs and persist merged logs to Solr for historical search.
-4. Stream real-time log events and cross-filter historical logs on dashboard.
+4. Dashboard: stream real-time log events to dashboard and enable cross-filter search on historical logs data.

 #### csv-to-json